jbcodeforce/tvpt-docs/docs/patterns/cqrs/index.md

 There is a delay between the data persistence and the availability of the data in the Read model.
 For most business applications, it is perfectly acceptable.
 In web based data access most of the data are at stale.

 When there is a need for the client, calling the query operation, to know if the data is up-to-date, the service can define a versioning strategy.
-When the order data was entered in a form within a single page application like our [kc- user interface](https://github.com/ibm-cloud-architecture/refarch-kc-ui), the "create order" operation should return the order with its unique key freshly created and the Single Page Application will have the last data.
+When the order data was entered in a form within a single page application, the "create order" operation should return the order with its unique key freshly created and the Single Page Application will have the last data.
 Here is an example of such operation:

 ```java
 @POST